A1ex337/allgenres/README.md

 npm run build:genres
 ```

-This outputs `genres.json` in the project root which can be used by the application.
+The script automatically iterates through all available pages so the resulting `genres.json` can contain thousands of entries.
+This file can then be loaded by the website.